Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/07-Description.md

 1. What happens when the balls overlap?
 1. What is the thickness of a cylinder?
 Does this make sense?
 1. What happens when the object is larger than the field of view?
+1. What happens as you add noise?
+How much noise is it robust against?

 ## Part 3 - Watershed Labeling (and 2D)